5 Off Season Training Tips For High School Football Players

 Finally, here’s the key to making a kid lousy at sports; early endurance training.
 If you want a child to be slow, start endurance training as soon as you finish reading this.”
 (1)

-Examples of long drawn out cardio would be running mile after mile, cross country, long drawn out bootcamp types of workouts or football running drills.
+Examples of long drawn out cardio would be running mile after mile like cross country, long drawn out boot camp types of workouts or football running drills.
 While there’s certainly a place for these activities, football is not one of them.

 (1) Advances In Functional Training, Michael Boyle, page 129